oslabs-beta/ReacTree/README.md

 ## <b>Articles</b>
 Checkout out our <a href="mediumarticle">medium article</a> for more information about ReacTree!

 Additionally, we realized documentation on building a VSCode Webview Panel with React and Messaging is scarce.
-Don't worrry, we wrote <a href="mediumarticle">this article</a> which goes in depth to easily understand how to build a Webview Panel!
+Don't worrry, we wrote <a href="https://medium.com/@michaelbenliyan/developers-guide-to-building-vscode-webview-panel-with-react-and-messages-797981f34013">this article</a> which goes in depth to easily understand how to build a Webview Panel!

 <br/>
 <br/>